rufig/spf/spf4root/readme.en.txt

 executable.
   If you've got an archive - unpack it to the desired folder.
 It is ready to use now.
-If you want to associate *.f and *.spf files with spf4.exe - run manage.bat script, which will launch a GUI program for tweaking the registry settings.
+If you want to associate *.f and *.spf files with spf4.exe - run docs\install\install.bat script, which will launch a GUI program for tweaking the registry settings.
 Alternatively you can edit \docs\install\spf_path_install.reg manually (specify the correct path to your spf4.exe) and run it.
 Now you can write your code, save it as the *.f file and execute it by simply doubleclicking the source file.
   If you have an SFX package - just run it.
 The wizard will guide you through the setup process.
-  See the whatsnew.en.txt file for the version history.
+  See the docs\whatsnew.eng.txt file for the version history.

   Directories: